manzanoa/CMSC312/README.md

 MainClass: holds the main loop and the scheduling method
       -public static void SJF(List<Process> ReadyList): takes the already sorted list and runs it with the Shortest Job First scheduling
             -if a process is being added to the readylist (most likely after the I/O loop) it will sort by totalLoops (putting the newly inserted Process from I/O to the front of the list)

+      -public static bool calculate(Process pr, List<Process> waitingList, List<Process> readyList): takes the process(pr) and loops through
+		-at each iteration a random number will be generated and if below 10 the process will be interrupted and placed in the waitlist
+			-will also return false if interrupted
+		-returns true if the process runs through the entire loop without interrupting

+      -public static void SJFThread(Process pr, List<Process> ReadyList, List<Process> NewList, List<Process> WaitingList, List<Process> FullList, int countId, MemoryManager m, Semaphore semaphore): the method the thread will run concurrently
+	   -This is in charge of doing the following:
+		-If the current command is CALCULATE
+			-run the calculate loop
+		-If the current command is I/O
+			-send the process to the Waitlist and change state to WAITING -If the current command is FORK
+			-create a child process and determine if child will enter new or ready list -send parent process to waitlist
+		-If the current command is CS_START
+			-start the critical section
+			-I suspect the semaphores i tried to use are responsible for the threads staying stuck and not continuing -If the current command is CS_END
+			-end the critical section